yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/text-typecasting-and-literals.md

 It demonstrates a universal rule that YSQL inherits from PostgreSQL:

 - Any value of any data type, primitive or composite, can be `::text` typecasted.
-Similarly there always exists a `text` value that, when properly spelled, can be typecasted to a value of any desired data type, primitive or composite.
+Similarly, there always exists a `text` value that, when properly spelled, can be typecasted to a value of any desired data type, primitive or composite.
 - If you `::text` typecast a value of any data type and then typecast that `text` value to the original value's data type, then the value that you get is identical to the original value.

 The following `DO` block applies the pattern using a representative range of both primitive and composite datatypes.
 (The data type `text`, as the degenerate case, is not included.)
 It also displays the value of the `::text` typecast for each data type.